Saurabhvsharma/ypg2yui3/Young-Persons-Guide-to-YUI3.md

 * Web Browsers:
     * Firefox, Chrome, Safari, IE, or Opera (its good to test on more than one browser)
 * Text Editors:
-    * Adobe Brackets, Coda, Text Mate, Sublime Editor, ShiftEdit, vi, Emacs
+    * Adobe Brackets, Chrome's Text-App, Coda, Text Mate, Sublime Editor
 * Web Servers:
-    * httpster (a [Node][] based http server nice for development use), NginX, Cherokee and the venerable Apache and IIS
+    * httpster (a [Node][] based http server nice for development use), NGinX, Cherokee and the venerable Apache and IIS

 ### A word about text editors